rrelmy/rorm/README.md

 ------------
  - PHP 5.3

-PHP 5.3 requires a JsonSerializable polyfill for the Model.
+PHP 5.3 requires a JsonSerializable poly fill for the Model.

 With PHP 5.5 we could ditch the QueryIterator and use yield.
 Yield seems to have a little bit bigger memory footprint.